floriandiud/facebook-group-members-scraper/README.md

 # Facebook Group Members Scraper

 Script to scrape Facebook group members and export them into a CSV file.
-Works in the browser, without installing an extension or using a proxy.
-Just copy paste the script in your Chrome console.
+This Facebook Group members extractor works in the browser, without installing an extension or using a proxy.
+Just copy-paste the script into your Chrome console.

-## How to run the script
+## How to run the Facebook Group Extractor script

  1. Go to a Facebook group page
  1. Open Chrome Developer Console
  1. Copy Paste the following code into the console.
 It will add a "Download 0 members" button
  1. Click on the "People" tab of the group page
- 1. Scroll to load new members that will get catch by the script and update the button count
+ 1. Scroll to load new members that will get caught by the script.
+The button counter increases with new members scraped.
  1. Once done, click on the "Download X members" button to download the generated CSV file

 > [dist/main.min.js](dist/main.min.js)